 A “relationship of interdependence” is defined by section 1(f) of the Adult Interdependent Relationships Act as a relationship outside of marriage in which any two persons:

-- are emotionally committed to one another; and
+b) Are emotionally committed to one another; and

-- function as an economic and domestic unit.
+c) Function as an economic and domestic unit.

 As you may have realized, whether two parties are considered Adult Interdependent Partners remains uncertain.
 It is often not clear when two people become Adult Interdependent Partners.
 Unlike marriage, which is marked by legally binding paperwork and a ceremony, there is often no definitive moment or decision to become Adult Interdependent Partners.
-Therefore, it is important to recognize that assessing whether you are in a relationship of interdependence is a fact specific determination that must take into account a wide range of factors including:
+Therefore it is important to recognize that assessing whether you are in a relationship of interdependence is a fact-specific determination that must take into account a wide range of factors including:

-- The extent to which you cohabitated (full-time, part-time, a few months a year, a few nights a month?);
+- The extent to which you cohabitated (full time, part time, a few months a year, a few nights a month?)

-- The extent to which your financial lives are intertwined (do you have joint bank accounts, do you each pay your own bills with absolutely no overlap, do you share the cost of groceries, does one partner shoulder all finances?);
+- The extent to which your financial lives are intertwined (do you have joint bank accounts, do you each pay your own bills with absolutely no overlap, do you share the cost of groceries, does one partner shoulder all finances?)

-- The extent to which your social lives are integrated, and the extent to which you hold yourselves out to others as a couple (do you attend parties together, do you invite the other party home for Christmas, do other people think you are a couple, do you parent one another’s children, do you participate as a member of your partner’s extended family?);
+- The extent to which your social lives are integrated, and the extent to which you hold yourselves out to others as a couple (do you attend parties together, do you invite the other party home for Christmas, do other people think you are a couple, do you parent one another’s children, do you participate as a member of your partner’s extended family?)

-- The extent to which your relationship was monogamous; and
+- The extent to which your relationship was monogamous, and

 - A number of other elements.